renesas-rz/rzv_ai_sdk/Q05_suspicious_activity/readme.md

 # Suspicious Activity Classification Application

 ## Application: Overview
-The susspicious  activity classification application allows to classify between Violence and Non-Violence from video input using a custom AI model which has a CNN module for feature extraction and MLP for aggregating features.
+The suspicious  activity classification application allows to classify between Violence and Non-Violence from video input using a custom AI model which has a CNN module for feature extraction and MLP for aggregating features.

 It has 2 modes of running.